nicleary/flask-postgres-base/README.md

 A basic repository containing the necessary framework files for a skeleton app using Docker, Flask, and Postgres as a database.
 Gunicorn is used as the WSGI server, rather than the native Flask development server.
 It also supports asyncronous task management using Celery with a Redis backend and Rabbit MQ broker.

+Nginx is configured as a reverse proxy for the application.

 It also includes native support for Alembic to create database migrations.
 These migrations will automatically be run everytime docker-compose is run, to ensure that the included databaes is kept up to date.

 A secret handling function is also included, that can make use of either secrets contained in a cred.json file, or taken from environment variables.